Brooklyn, Wellington: War memorial

 Brooklyn's World War I war memorial overlooks northern Brooklyn from the top of Sugarloaf Hill.
 It lists the names of the 48 Brooklyn soldiers who died in that war.

 Soon after the war ended in 1918 a movement to build a memorial began, with the funds raised in two years.
 The Brooklyn Returned Services Association (RSA) chose as a monument a carved marble statue depicting a soldier with hat in hand, looking towards the harbour heads through which sailed the troopships bearing those who would not return.
-Colonel George Mitchell D.S.O.
-MP unveiled the memorial on 22 September 1922.
+The foundation stone was laid on 25 April 1922 by Colonel George Mitchell D.S.O.
+MP, and the memorial was unveiled by Governor-General Viscount Jellicoe on 23 September 1923.

-For around 16 years a board of trustees maintained the memorial, before passing it over to Wellington City Council.
+For around 16 years, a board of trustees maintained the memorial, before passing it over to Wellington City Council.
 In 2003 a nine-month restoration took place, which involved re-securing the structure to the concrete pads that it stands on as well as cleaning, restoring plasterwork, removal of rust and replacing parts that had gone missing.

 The inscription on the pedestal reads:

 The motherland called and they went and these men died for their country.

-Pol Hill gun emplacements
+Polhill gun emplacements

-The well-preserved Pol Hill anti-aircraft gun emplacements date from March 1942: built for the capital's defence in response to fears of Japanese air-raids or invasion.
+The well-preserved Polhill anti-aircraft gun emplacements date from March 1942: built for the capital's defence in response to fears of Japanese air-raids or invasion.
 Once completed the battery had accommodation for 109 army personnel.

 The battery stands slightly north of the wind turbine within Panorama Heights subdivision, on a site allocated as reserve land.
 The site backs on to the firebreak running around the Zealandia wildlife sanctuary.